 Yeah, I get it.
 Figuring out how to play the piano with two hands doing different things is not always obvious.
 Most people are born with two hands, and we are not supposed to get overwhelmed using both of them.
-Sit down in front of a piano, and it can feel anything but natural.
+Sit down in front of a piano, and it stops feeling natural.

-In this article, I will give some tips that will help you conquer this problem.
-It will take a lot of practice, but if you know where to direct your efforts, you will see results.
+In this article, I'll give you some tips that will help you conquer this problem.
+It will take practice, of course, but if you know where to direct your efforts, you'll quickly start untying knots.

-At least I'll be able to say I tried...
+(At least I'll be able to tell the "snowflake pianists" I tried...)